awsdocs/iam-user-guide/doc_source/programming.md

 For more information, see the following:
 +  [AWS Security Credentials](https://docs.aws.amazon.com/general/latest/gr/aws-security-credentials.html)\.
 Provides general information about the types of credentials used for accessing AWS\.
-+ [IAM Best Practices](best-practices.md)\.
++ [Security Best Practices in IAM](best-practices.md)\.
 Presents a list of suggestions for using IAM service to help secure your AWS resources\.
 + [Temporary Security Credentials](id_credentials_temp.md)\.
 Describes how to create and use temporary security credentials\.